hsvgbkhgbv/Thermostat-assisted-continuously-tempered-Hamiltonian-Monte-Carlo-for-Bayesian-learning/README.md

 This project implements the algorithm of TACTHMC and demonstrates the experiments compared with SGHMC, SGNHT, ADAM and SGD WITH MOMENTUM.

-The referenced paper is shown as: https://arxiv.org/abs/1711.11511.
+The paper of TACTHMC is shown as: https://arxiv.org/abs/1711.11511.

 All of algorithms are implemented in Python 3.6, with Pytorch 0.4.0 and Torchvision 0.2.1, so please install the relevant dependencies before running the codes or invoking the functions.